lauriannala/erlmastery/lib/erlmastery_web/templates/page/about.html.md

 Software Designer - __Solita__

+* Rest api using aws apigateway and aws lambda, persistence with aws s3
 * Developing and maintaining fullstack web apps using elixir and phoenix framework
 * Job orchestration using elixir and oban framework
 * Data modeling and database operations using postgres